KuzneY2K/fs-journal/notes/09-node.md

 Notifies where the user is making a login/logout request

 Create and API and give it a name and an identifier, dont touch signing algo

+go to actions and go to flows, then go to log in

+next to add action, the build custom

+extend_user_info_with_mongo_id, for name

+on login users will be generated an object id from mongo db